Abdulaziz Kamilov: Early career

-He was subsequently appointed as the Ambassador of Uzbekistan to the United States and Canada with residence in Washington, D.C. on December 4, 2003 In 2008, while in Washington, he also assumed the duties of ambassador to Brazil.
+He was subsequently appointed as the Ambassador of Uzbekistan to the United States and Canada with residence in Washington, D.C., on December 4, 2003.
+In 2008, while in Washington, he also assumed the duties of ambassador to Brazil.
 In 2010, Kamilov was appointed as First Deputy Minister of Foreign Affairs, and he returned to the post of Minister of Foreign Affairs in 2012.

-Foreign minister

-Resignation

-He was appointed that to the post Deputy Secretary of the Security Council for Foreign Policy and Security and on 16 June, was appointed Special Representative of the President of Uzbekistan for Foreign Affairs.
+In April 2022, he was appointed Deputy Secretary of the Security Council for Foreign Policy and Security and on 16 June same year, he was appointed Special Representative of the President of Uzbekistan for Foreign Affairs.

 Awards

 Kamilov has the rank of Ambassador Extraordinary and Plenipotentiary.
 He was awarded Uzbek national awards of Mekhnat Shukhrati and Uzbekiston belgisi.